 Energetic, sunny, and dynamic, Leiria is one of the best regions for students and young professionals to live in Portugal.

 Who can apply?

 Staff mobility for teaching:

-The sending organization must be: a Program Country HEI awarded with an ECHE, or a Partner Country HEI having signed an inter-institutional agreement with the receiving Program Country partner; or any Program Country public or private organization active in the labor market or in the fields of education, training and youth.
-For example, such organization can be:
+The sending organization must be: a Program Country HEI awarded with an ECHE, or a Partner Country HEI having signed an inter-institutional agreement with the receiving Program Country partner; or any Program Country public or private organization active in the labour market or in the fields of education, training and youth.
+For example, such organisation can be:

 - a public or private, a small, medium or large enterprise (including social enterprises);

 - a public body at local, regional or national level;

 - a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions;

 - a school/institute/educational center (at any level, from pre-school to up-per secondary education, and including vocational education and adult education);

 - a non-profit organization, association, NGO;